kevinhobbs/rails-devise-bootstrap/README.md

 - Devise 3.9.4 via (github: 'heartcombo/devise', branch: 'main')

 ## Setup and Installation
    All steps necessary to recreate this repo using new rails app name of your choice.
 Resulting server is fully functional just like this repo.
+Repo has example commit after each step for user to see step by step changes made.
 1. **Create a new Rails application**
    ```bash
    rails new app_name -j esbuild -c bootstrap